ARCCA/intro-to-machine-learning-applications/_episodes/01-what-is-machine-learning.md

 There are many classes and subclasses of Machine Learning problems based on what the prediction task looks like.
 Some of the most common ones include:
  - **Classification** - We want to predict one of several options.
 The possible outcomes are called classes.
-The MIST problem is a 10 classes classification problem.
+The MNIST problem is a 10 classes classification problem.
  - **Regression** - We want to predict a continuous value.
 For example, mice weight given its size.